Auto Manufacturing

 By Jamie Page Deaton

-There was a time when all cars were entirely hand-built -- assembled one at a time until each one was complete and then it was on to the next one.
-Automotive production lines changed that forever.
+There was a time when all cars were entirely hand-built - assembled individually until each one was complete and then it was on to the next one.
+Automotive assembly lines changed that forever.

 By Jamie Page Deaton